interactive-fiction-class/interactive-fiction-class.github.io/homeworks/gpt-parser/gpt-parser.md

 * You can generate images for each location in the game using [DALLE-3](https://platform.openai.com/docs/guides/images/image-generation?context=node) or [Midjourney](https://github.com/erictik/midjourney-api)
 * You can narrate your game with text to speech using [the OpenAI API](https://platform.openai.com/docs/guides/text-to-speech) or [ElevenLabs](https://elevenlabs.io)
 * You can use GPT to transform commands that describe multiple actions into a list of actions for proper handling with ActionSequence.
+* When something's properties change, you should have GPT rewrite its description to reflect the change.
+For example, in Action Castle when the guard is knocked unconscious, the description of the guard should include this fact.
 * You can try to take the GPT descriptions and create in-game objects from them.
 After you create the objects, you can save your game using the built in `game.to_json` and then load it later using  `game.from_json`.